MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/platform-level-device-reset.md

 ## How a client driver can request PLDR
 NetAdapterCx provides [**NetDeviceRequestReset**](/windows-hardware/drivers/ddi/nf-netdevice-netdevicerequestreset.md) API for a client driver to trigger PLDR when it detects device failure.
-**NetDeviceRequestReset** returns immidiately to the client driver.
+**NetDeviceRequestReset** returns immediately to the client driver.
-The reset and recovery sequence decribed in [NetAdapterCx reset and recover sequence](#netadaptercx-reset-and-recover-sequence) will be triggered and it is asynchronous to the **NetDeviceRequestReset** call.
+The reset and recovery sequence described in [NetAdapterCx reset and recover sequence](#netadaptercx-reset-and-recover-sequence) will be triggered and it is asynchronous to the **NetDeviceRequestReset** call.
 Only one PLDR operation can happen at any given time.
-Therefore, subseqent calls of **NetDeviceRequestReset** have no effort if a reset and recovery operation has already been in-flight.
+Therefore, subsequent calls of **NetDeviceRequestReset** have no effort if a reset and recovery operation has already been in-flight.